lofti-lofi/journal-setup/README.md

 ![[lofti's home.png|border]]

 But, it is the most special (loyal to my mind and thinking).
-I've realized I needed something like this to convey easily between my detached, free-floating state of mind and the ones that are more realistic and structured, adapted for writing, which satisfying these parts of myself.
+I've realized I needed something like this to convey easily between my detached, free-floating state of mind and the ones that are more realistic and structured, adapted for writing, which satisfying the parts of myself that both want roam and rigor.

 ....
 Anyways enjoy this I guess. `@lofti lofi` in the Obsidian discord, if you need help.